Hattoff/UE5-Kdtree/README.md

-# UE4 Plugin: kd-tree
+# UE5/UE4 Plugin: kd-tree

-This is a UE4 plugin to provide utility functions for building kd-tree as Blueprint Function Library.
+This is a Unreal Engine 5/4 plugin to provide utility functions for building kd-tree as Blueprint Function Library.

 ## Supported Environment

 This plugin is tested on the below environment.

+* Confirmed working in UE5 Verson 5.3 without modification -Hattoff
 * UE4 Version: 4.22
 * OS: Windows/Mac